ldbc/ldbc_snb_bi/tigergraph/benchmark_on_cluster/README.md

     ./setup_GCP.sh
     # press enter and skip paraphrase
     ```
-1. Download TigerGraph pacakge and modify `install_conf.json` with the one in this folder.
-Go the tigergraph pacakge and replace the license and ip addresses.
-Then install tigergraph in the non-interative mode
+1. Download TigerGraph pacakge and modify `install_conf.json`.
+Please provide the license, IP address, and sudo username (here is tigergraph) and password.
+Then run
     ```
     ./install.sh -n
     ```